onap/vnfrqts-requirements/docs/Chapter7/Configuration-Management.rst

     :keyword: SHOULD

     The xNF **SHOULD** implement the protocol operation:
-    **copy-config(target, source) -** Copy the content of the configuration datastore source to the configuration datastore target.
+    ``copy-config(target, source) -`` Copy the content of the configuration data store source to the configuration data store target.

 .. req::
     :id: R-88031